AI Image Gives Extra Fingers / Bad Hands

 Prevention

-• Avoid poses that put hands at the smallest scale or overlapping each other.
+• Avoid poses that put hands at the smallest scale or overlap them.

 • Keep a “negative prompt block” snippet you paste into every SD / Flux generation.